fukurosan/Jhaystack/docs/comparison.md

   - **Type**: `Integer`
   - **Default**: `2`
  - **isPositionRelevant**
-  - **Description**: *Should the position in the context where the match was found be taken into account when calculating the relevance?*
+  - **Description**: *Should the position in the context where the match was found be taken into account when calculating the relevance?
+Usually a match is more relevant the closer to the beginning of the context that it is found.*
+  - **Type**: `Boolean`
+  - **Default**: `true`
+ - **isContextSizeRelevant**
+  - **Description**: *Should the size of the context where the match was found be taken into account when calculating the relevance?
+Usually a smaller context will mean a more relevant match.
+This could be names, titles, and so on.*
   - **Type**: `Boolean`
   - **Default**: `true`